EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Together, these mounts (and additional, app-specific, mounts) provide various means by which data, configuration files, scripts and code can be shared between the back-end on which the container is running and the environment within the container itself.
 Creating or editing a file within any of these directories on the back-end means that the changes will be available within the container, and vice-versa.

-!!!
-Note

-    Your project data files, in a project-specific directory under `/safe_data`, are **not** available on the Open OnDemand VM.

-!!!
-Note
+If a container is run using Podman, then **only** files within these mounted directories are available within the container, **only** files created within these directories will be persisted when the container is deleted, and, any files created outside of these directories within the container will be **deleted** when the container is deleted.
+App-specific documentation explains what mounts are available, what is persisted when the container is deleted, and what is deleted.

 Apps that do not run containers will typically be able to access to any files available to you on a back-end regardless of their location.

-!!!
-Warning

-    If a container is run using Podman, then **only** files within these mounted directories are available within the container, **only** files created within these directories will be persisted when the container is deleted, and, any files created outside of these directories within the container will be **deleted** when the container is deleted.

 ### View the container's output file